lucasktlee/posts/drafts/limited-partners.md

 So let us now turn to the qualified purchaser fund exemption.
 To qualify for this exemption, the fund sponsor must ensure that all its investors are qualified purchasers, as defined in section 2(a)(51)(A) of the <abbr title="Investment Company Act of 1940">ICA</abbr>:

-* Natural persons owning not less than $5 million in investments (individually or jointly with their spouses)<sup><a href="#fn04" id="fref04">4</a></sup>
+* Natural persons owning not less than $5 million in investments (individually or jointly with their spouses);<sup><a href="#fn04" id="fref04">4</a></sup>
-* A company with not less than $5 million in investments that is owned directly or indirectly by natural persons who are related as siblings, spouses, former spouses, or direct lineal descendants of one of the owners, i.e. a family-owned investment vehicle
+* A company with not less than $5 million in investments that is owned directly or indirectly by natural persons who are related as siblings, spouses, former spouses, or direct lineal descendants of one of the owners, i.e. a family-owned investment vehicle;
-* A trust, foundation, or charitable organization established by or for the benefit of natural persons who are siblings, spouses, former spouses, or direct lineal descendants of the settlor
+* A trust, foundation, or charitable organization established by or for the benefit of natural persons who are siblings, spouses, former spouses, or direct lineal descendants of the settlor;
-* Any person not falling into any of the above categories that in aggregate owns and invests on a discretionary basis not less than $25 million in investments
+* Any person not falling into any of the above categories that in aggregate owns and invests on a discretionary basis not less than $25 million in investments; or
-* A trust where the trustee or other persons authorized to make decisions for the trust, and each settlor of the trust falls into one of the above categories
+* A trust where the trustee or other persons authorized to make decisions for the trust, and each settlor of the trust falls into one of the above categories.

 So, from the fairly generous pool of prospective limited partners offered by the definition of accredited investor, the fund sponsor is further restricted to a pool of prospective limited partners that meet the higher standards of a qualified purchaser.
 (Unfortunately, due to some areas where there is no overlap, one cannot simply think of qualified purchasers as a fully nested subset of accredited investors, much to my annoyance: such nesting would be conceptually more elegant and parsimonious.)